Mrauk U: Climate

-Although located in a tropical region, Mrauk U enjoys lower temperatures during the arid Northeastern Monsoon.
-From mid October to mid March during the Cool Season, temperatures can drop to 13 °C. This season coincides with the tourist season for Myanmar.
+Although located in a tropical region, Mrauk U enjoys lower temperatures during the arid northeastern monsoon.
+From mid-October to mid-March during the cool season, temperatures can drop to 13 °C. This season coincides with the tourist season for Myanmar.

 The rainfall on 19 July 2011 was nearly 24 cm, the highest for 33 years.
-There was flood because of continuous heavy rains in July 2011.
+There was flooding because of continuous heavy rains in that month.

 Etymology

 Some Rakhine scholars state that the name Mrauk U means 'The First Accomplishment' in archaic Arakanese.
 This is based on the story of the Arakanese being able to crush an invasion by the Pyu in the mid 10th Century by a Mro prince, Pai Phru.
 The town is said to be located roughly near the region where the Pyu invaders were decimated.
 The prince went on to claim the throne of Waithali from his uncle who had murdered the prince's father due to a love scandal.
 The battle was seen as the first accomplishment of the prince, and thus, the name 'First Accomplishment' came to be associated with the place.